Land classified as green means that homes are suitable for repair and rebuild.

 You can use standard timber piled foundations for houses with lightweight cladding and roofing and suspended timber floors or enhanced concrete foundations.

-Detailed foundation requirements information is available on the MBIE website.
+Detailed information about foundation requirements is available on the Ministry of Business, Innovation and Employment (MBIE) website.

 The above zoning information is correct to the best of our knowledge at the time of publishing.